Special cafes and approved retail outlets proposed for legal cannabis market

 A bill will be drafted before the 2020 election, but will not be passed into law, calling into question whether the referendum will be binding, as announced by Little last year.

-Little said the bill will be binding because Labour, the Greens and New Zealand have all agreed to follow through with the outcome of the referendum.
+Little said the bill will be binding because Labour, the Greens and NZ First have all agreed to follow through with the outcome of the referendum.

 The bill will aim to reduce cannabis-related harm by protecting young people - whose brain development can be harmed by frequent cannabis use - offering health services to those that need them, and weakening the black market that currently peddles unregulated products to whoever can buy them.